cartesi/docs/cartesi-rollups/development/send-requests.md

 #### 3. Send inputs via a custom web app
 You can create a custom frontend that interacts with your application.

-Here is a [React.js + Typescript starter template](https://github.com/prototyp3-dev/frontend-web-cartesi) with all the major functionalities to build on Cartesi.
+Here is a [React.js + Typescript starter template](https://github.com/prototyp3-dev/frontend-web-cartesi) with all the significant functionalities to build on Cartesi.

 ### Make Inspect calls